cedws/discord-delete/README.md

 A tool for deleting Discord message history.

 >:warning: **Any tool for deleting messages, including this one, could result in the termination of your account** (see [self-bots](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)).
 >Discord appears to have recently started cracking down on self-bots.
+You may be required to verify your account using a phone number upon using this tool.

 ## Features
 - Dry run mode